 Tree Committee

 Removal of Trees.
 Owners of existing homes or lots, not involved with construction activities, shall submit written or website requests to the Tree Committee before removing any tree over 5” in diameter at any height.
+This request must include the plan for planting new tree(s).
+Replacement tree planting exemptions are at the discretion of the Tree Committee.
 Factors taken into consideration include proximity of trees to a dwelling, health of trees, safety concerns and view restrictions.

 Unsafe or Menace.
 Trees declared by a qualified forester to be unsafe or a menace to life or property shall be removed by the owner, at owner expense.
 The owner shall submit written or website request, prior to removal, to the Tree Committee.